corykim/eyetv-export-scripts/README.md

 * TEMP_PATH: In order to avoid having Plex index an incompletely tagged recording, we use a temporary directory for writing the export and applying the metadata.
 This directory should be writable by the user account running EyeTV, and should not be monitored by Plex at all.

+Note: This must be an absolute path.
+Do not begin this path with “~”.

 * TARGET_PATH: The directory that Plex will be looking for your recordings.
 This directory must be writable by the account running EyeTV.

+Note: This must be an absolute path.
+Do not begin this path with “~”.

 * TARGET_TYPE: For HandbrakeCLI, you can change the container type to .mkv or something else.
 It doesn't appear that Turbo.264 will allow you to use a container other than .mp4.